AdarshChandra42/movie-sentiment-analyzer/README.md

 2. **Set up PostgreSQL database**:
    - Create a database named `moviesentiment`
-   - Copy `.env.example` to `.env.local` and configure your database URL

 3. **Initialize the database**:
    Using psql, run the following commands: